 A joint PhD-MPH (Master of Public Health) with The University of Alabama at Birmingham is also available.
 Students interested in the PhD-MPH combination must be admitted to each program separately.

-The Department of Psychology and the College of Arts and Sciences support a full-service psychology clinic that serves as the primary training facility for clinical doctoral students.
+The Department of Psychology and the College of Arts and Sciences support a full-service Psychology Clinic that serves as the primary training facility for clinical doctoral students.
 The clinical psychology program is accredited by the APA, and all clinical work is closely supervised by licensed clinical psychologists.

 Community Training Facilities

 Students who are admitted to the graduate program receive a letter of offer specifying the financial assistance to be offered.
-In the vast majority of cases, students are offered the equivalent of 4 years of financial assistance, including a tuition grant for the academic year.
+In the vast majority of cases, students are offered the equivalent of four years of financial assistance, including a tuition grant for the academic year.
 In most cases, students also receive financial assistance beyond their 4th year.